Mafalda-SFU/Mafalda-SFU.github.io/README.md

 - [Mediasoup-horizontal](): Mediasoup horizontal scalability, allow to use Mediasoup Worker instances located on multiple servers from a single place as if they were local to it.
+- [Mediasoup-cluster](): standalone server using Mediasoup-horizontal to control multiple Remote Mediasoup servers from a single endpoint.
 - *Mafalda-horizontal*: Mafalda horizontal scalability, allow to have Router objects that transparently span over multiple servers and CPUs.
   _Currently in development_